-- (1) The court may direct an assessor to prepare a report. - (2) A copy of the report must be given to each party and any independent children's lawyer. - (3) An assessor must not be required to give evidence. - (4) The court is not bound by an opinion or finding of the assessor.
+- (1) The court may direct an assessor to prepare a report. - (2) A copy of the report must be given to each party and any independent children's lawyer. - (3) An assessor must not be required to give evidence. - (4) The court is not bound by an opinion or finding of the assessor, but there is a presumption that the court will adopt an opinion or finding of the assessor unless there are exceptional circumstances.